edwinb/Idris2-boot/Notes/Directives.md

 * `%cg <backend> <single-line instruction>`
 * `%cg <backend> { <multi-line instructions> }`

-Injects the given instructions directly into the generated code for the given backend.
+The given instructions are passed directly to the code generator, to be interpreted in a backend-specific way.

 Currently known backends are: `chez`, `chicken` and `racket`.